 Superior Double (City View)

 We woke up to lovely city views in the Superior Double (City View) room.
 The large glass window is perfect for staring out at the skyline; it was admittedly rather difficult for us to even get out of bed!

 With two single beds and a view overlooking the city skyline, believe us when we say we really made ourselves comfortable and didn’t want to leave.
 Remember to call dibs on the bed closest to the window to get the best views!

-The Premier is an excellent choice for couples who’d like to take their vacation up a notch.
+The Premier is an excellent choice for couples who’d like to take their vacation up a notch in this Singapore hotel.
 Tuck each other into bed, order room service and dine in bed for a cosy experience.
 We also have to say that the red armchair sitting in the corner of the room also adds that extra touch of class to the decor!

 Have a good cuppa at

-A fresh new addition to the hotel, Gloria Jean’s Coffees is located on the first floor just next to Lobby A. After feeling a little tired and worn out from walking around the whole day, we dropped by Gloria Jean’s for a cup of coffee and some sweet treats to replenish our energy!
+A fresh new addition to this hotel in Singapore, Gloria Jean’s Coffees is located on the first floor just next to Lobby A. After feeling a little tired and worn out from walking around the whole day, we dropped by Gloria Jean’s for a cup of coffee and some sweet treats to replenish our energy!
 It was lovely to just sit back, relax and enjoy the lovely ambience of the hotel lobby while we took our time to savour our drinks.

 Be spoilt for choice

 This was the thing that we really looked forward to – indulging in a sumptuous buffet breakfast.
 Available at Papasan 17 and Jubilicious, these two restaurants serve up hearty breakfasts that comprise Asian and Western cuisines.
 Muslim guests, you don’t have to worry – Jubilicious is Halal-certified, so go ahead and eat your fill.
 Our favourite was the roast potatoes, which we simply could not get enough of.
 Try them for yourselves to see what we mean!